SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 Bazaarvoice has an Akamai contract, so we tend to use them, but the idea is that you are getting your built files onto servers that are geographically close to your users.
 It's easy and cheap.
 Don't skimp!
 Latency is king.

-Now that you have an app on a static CDN, make sure it gets served gzipped (where appropriate, grunt-s3 can help with this), set the cache headers on your built files to **forever**.
+Now that you have an app on a static CDN, make sure it gets served gzipped (where appropriate, grunt-s3 can help with this), and then set the cache headers on your built files to **forever**.
 Any changes will get pushed as a different set of built files in a totally different folder, these files should be guaranteed to never change.
-The only exception to this rule is the **Scout File**, which lives *outside* of the build folders in the root director.
+The only exception to this rule is the **Scout File**, which lives *outside* of the build folders in the root directory.

-The scout file for my third-party app is a very small JS file that contains a build number and a bit of JavaScript to determine the profile that needs to be loaded.
+The scout file for my third-party app is a very small JS file that contains a build number and a bit of JavaScript to determine the  build profile that needs to be loaded.
 It also contains the minimum amount of code to determine the intial data that I'm going to need for a page.
-It doesn't have jQuery, or really any dependencies, it just does exactly what it needs to.
+It doesn't have jQuery, or really any dependencies, it just does exactly what it needs to do.
 This file is cached for about 5 minutes (should be relatively short, but close to the average session length).

 ### Parallelizing the initial data request